'Desperate situation': Synthetic cannabis dealing leads to death

 Synthetic cannabis that was sold by a gang associate to help keep his household afloat killed one person and hospitalised another.

-But Tereapii Mataio wasn't responsible for the death of his buyer nor the serious harm it had caused the other, Judge Gregory Hikaka told New Plymouth District Court on Friday.
+But Tereapii Mataio wasn't criminally responsible for the death of his buyer nor the harm it had caused the other, Judge Gregory Hikaka told New Plymouth District Court on Friday.

 The serious and tragic outcomes had been included in the summary of Mataio's offending to highlight the high risks involved with using the illicit drug, he said.